manukautech/XMRemoteMonitor/README.md

 XMRemoteMonitor hosting has so far been tested on an Amazon Lightsail Windows 2016 virtual machine server and on a Microsoft Windows Azure Hosted App Service.
 XMRemoteMonitor writes captured photos to a folder named "modet" (motion detection).
-For Virtual Machines, e.g. Amazon Lightsail, you need to make sure that this folder has write permissions for the IIS_IUSRS (Internet Users) system account.
+- For Virtual Machines, e.g. Amazon Lightsail, you need to make sure that this folder has write permissions for the IIS_IUSRS (Internet Users) system account.
-Windows Azure App Services - our testing finds that we can write into this folder without the need for any special configuration.
+- For Windows Azure App Services - our testing finds that we can write into this folder without the need for any special configuration.

 Note for Windows Azure App Services.
 The time zone is set to UTC (aka "Greenwich Mean Time", "Co-ordinated Universal Time").
 To set for your time zone you can use the Azure Portal web app service control panel under "Configuration" to set an "Application Setting" of "WEBSITE_TIME_ZONE" with a value like "UTC+12", "UTC+10", "UTC-5".
 You would then need to manually correct this when your region applies Daylight Saving Time.
 For me in New Zealand I need "UTC+12" in winter and "UTC+13" in summer.